8th November 2022

 What if they still have baby teeth?

 Your child generally needs to have lost all their baby teeth to have braces, however in some people, there isn’t an adult tooth waiting to come through.
-This is a condition called hypodontia, and as many as 1/5th of the adult population has at least one permanent tooth missing entirely.
+This is a condition called hypodontia, 1/5th of the adult population has at least one permanent tooth missing entirely.

 What type of brace should I consider?

-As there are so many different types of braces, the choice depends on your budget, timescale and how mature your child is.
+As there are so many different types of braces, the choice depends on budget, timescale and maturity of the child.
 While fixed braces are a sensible option as they are permanently in the mouth, removable braces like Invisalign can give your child some flexibility and more responsibility over their smile.
 Our orthodontists might also advise you on a particular type of brace to try.

 Why do kids need braces?

 If you don’t treat concerns with a smile, your child could need more extensive treatment in later life.
-It’s also possible that they have a problem that could get worse over time, for example, bite problems can lead to tooth wear and TMJ.
+It’s also possible that the problem worsens over time, for example, bite problems can lead to tooth wear and TMJ.

 Can I get braces on the NHS?